calmm-js/partial.lenses/README.md

 `L.choose(maybeValue => PLens)` creates a lens whose operation is determined by the given function that maps the underlying view, which can be undefined, to a lens.
 In other words, the `L.choose` combinator allows a lens to be constructed *after* examining the data structure being manipulated.
-The lens returned by the function given to `L.choose` will be lifted.

 For example, given: